May 30, 2026

 The first is probably because we have more time to cook.

-The second is that we are much further from any shops.
+The second is that in France we live a good distance from any shops.
 There is a village shop which sells a limited range of basics about 3km away but a supermarket selling everything is at least a twenty minute drive away.
 We therefore shop less frequently and make sure we use everything up.

 The third is that out here in rural France fresh produce does not seem to keep as long as stuff that we used to get from say Tesco or Sainsbury's.
 I don't know why that is but we find ways to use up leftovers and veg before they become too tired.